-Remember being hurry or impatient is not going to give you a faster solution.
-You have to be calm, cautious, and smart to take the right course of action.
+Remember, being hurried or impatient will not give you a faster solution.
+You must be calm, cautious, and smart to take action.

 Here is what you have to be aware of to make the chances of your lockout less likely –